-(c) Civil liability may be imposed administratively by the board pursuant to Section 1055.

-(d) In determining the appropriate amount, the court, or the board, as the case may be, shall take into consideration all relevant circumstances, including, but not limited to, the extent of harm caused by the violation, the nature and persistence of the violation, the length of time over which the violation occurs, and the corrective action, if any, taken by the violator.

-(e) No liability shall be recoverable under this section for any violation for which liability is recovered under Section 1052 or 1846.

-(f) All funds recovered pursuant to this section shall be deposited in the Water Rights Fund established pursuant to Section 1550.
+- (c) Civil liability may be imposed administratively by the board pursuant to Section 1055. - (d) In determining the appropriate amount, the court, or the board, as the case may be, shall take into consideration all relevant circumstances, including, but not limited to, the extent of harm caused by the violation, the nature and persistence of the violation, the length of time over which the violation occurs, and the corrective action, if any, taken by the violator. - (e) No liability shall be recoverable under this section for any violation for which liability is recovered under Section 1052 or 1846. - (f) All funds recovered pursuant to this section shall be deposited in the Water Rights Fund established pursuant to Section 1550. - SEC.
+55. Section 2525 of the Water Code is amended to read: - 2525.

-2525.
 Upon petition signed by one or more claimants to water of any stream system, requesting the determination of the rights of the various claimants to the water of that stream system, the board shall, if, upon investigation, it finds the facts and conditions are such that the public interest and necessity will be served by a determination of the water rights involved, enter an order granting the petition and make proper arrangements to proceed with the determination.
-The board may initiate a determination of rights under its own motion if after a hearing it finds that the public interest and necessity will be served.
+The board may initiate a determination of rights under its own motion if after a hearing it finds that the public interest and necessity will be served by a determination of the rights involved. - SEC.
+56. Section 2526 of the Water Code is amended to read: - 2526.

-2526.
 As soon as practicable after granting the petition or motion the board shall prepare and issue a notice setting forth the following: